canonical/sphinx-stack-docs/docs/how-to/update-sphinx-stack/legacy-sphinx-stack.rst

 Dependencies
 ~~~~~~~~~~~~

-If your project requires additional extensions beyond the default list, add the
+The Sphinx Stack supports a reasonable set of default extensions.
+If your project requires additional extensions, add them to the project's ``docs/requirements.txt`` file.

-extension list to the new project in ``docs/requirements.txt``.
+It's your responsibility to ensure that extensions you add to this list are compatible with

-The legacy Sphinx Stack fully supports only the third-party extensions included in the Starter pack.
-Support is limited for extensions you add or customize in requirements.txt
+the rest of the Sphinx Stack.

 Documentation source files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~